zamansheikh/Calcu/README.md

 ## 💖 Sponsors

-  --No sponsors
+  -- No sponsors

-Calcu Bot will be always free and open source for everyone.
+  -- Calcu Bot will be always free and open source for everyone.
 If you like it, please consider [sponsoring me](https://github.com/sponsors/zamansheikh)!

 ## 💲Donate